 It is notable that the 80D offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 20D does not offer wifi capability.
+In contrast, the 20D does not provide wifi capability.

 Studio photographers will appreciate that the Canon 20D (unlike the 80D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 20D and the 80D have been discontinued, but can regularly be found used on eBay.
+Both the 20D and the 80D have been discontinued, but can regularly be found used on ebay.
 The 20D was replaced by the Canon 30D, while the 80D was followed by the Canon 90D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 20D Manual (free pdf) or the online Canon 80D Manual.
+Further information on the features and operation of the 20D and 80D can be found, respectively, in the Canon 20D Manual (free pdf) or the online Canon 80D Manual.

 So what conclusions can be drawn?
 Is the Canon 20D better than the Canon 80D or vice versa?
 The listing below highlights the relative strengths of the two models.